-Spread half the dough out between two pieces of parchment and roll out to 1/4 inch thickness.
+- Spread half the dough out between two pieces of parchment and roll out to ¼ inch thickness.
 Cover the bowl with the rest of the dough and place in the fridge.
 Use cookie cutters to shape and place on two lined cookie sheets.
-Gather up the scraps, reroll the dough, and cut out more shapes.
+Gather up the scraps, re-roll the dough, and cut out more shapes.
 You should have 24 cookies on two pans.
 If you are concerned about spreading, please freeze the sheet pans for 15 minutes prior to baking or you could also place just 12 cookies at a time on a baking sheet pan and then bake.

 - Separate the Confectioner sweetener by placing ¼ cup each into 3 different bowls.
 Add 1 tablespoon of water to each bowl and mix until smooth.
 Add food coloring to desired color.
 You can then dip the top of each cookie into the icing and let excess drip off, then place back onto baking sheet.
 Add decorations if desired.
 Let them set before storing.